Trazodone (Oleptro®, Desyrel®) for Dogs and Cats

 Use of Trazodone in Canines and Felines

-Behavioral disorders in dogs and cats are common causes for veterinary visits.
-Behavioral problems are also a frequent reason for euthanasia of pets, especially when unacceptable or dangerous animal behavior is involved.
+- Behavioral disorders in dogs and cats are common causes for veterinary visits.
+They are also a frequent reason for euthanasia of pets, especially when unacceptable or dangerous animal behavior is involved.
 Over the past decade, veterinarians have begun placing increasing emphasis on training and behavior modification, and animal behavior specialists have adopted drugs used in modifying human behavior for animal use.
 Trazodone is one of these drugs.

-Trazodone is a prescription drug and can only be obtained from a veterinarian or by prescription from a veterinarian.
+- Trazodone is a prescription drug and can only be obtained from a veterinarian or by prescription from a veterinarian.

 Brand Names and Other Names of Trazodone

-This drug is registered for use in humans only.
+- This drug is registered for use in humans only.

-Human formulations: Oleptro, Desyrel®, Desyrel Dividose and various generic equivalents.
+- Human formulations: Oleptro, Desyrel®, Desyrel Dividose, and various generic equivalents.

 Precautions and Side Effects of Trazodone

-While generally safe and effective when prescribed by a veterinarian, Trazodone can cause side effects in some animals.
+- While generally safe and effective when prescribed by a veterinarian, Trazodone can cause side effects in some animals.

-Trazodone should not be used in animals with known hypersensitivity or allergy to the drug.
+- Trazodone should not be used in animals with known hypersensitivity or allergy to the drug.

-Trazodone should be used with caution in dogs and cats with a history of liver, kidney, or heart disease.
-Trazodone can cause priapism (prolonged erection) in humans and therefore should be used with caution in male breeding dogs.
+- Trazodone should be used with caution in dogs and cats with a history of liver, kidney, or heart disease.
+Trazodone can cause priapism (prolonged erection) in humans and, therefore, should be used with caution in male breeding dogs.

-Side effects will generally improve with time so may veterinarians recommend waiting a few days to determine response if the side effects are mild.
+- Side effects will generally improve with time, so may veterinarians recommend waiting a few days to determine response if the side effects are mild.

 How Trazodone Is Supplied